 What do I think will happen?

 Take a minute and write down a description of what you think will happen and why you think it.
-Which ball will have a greater COR, the baseball or the superball?
+Which ball will have the greatest COR?
+Which balls will have a COR greater than the baseball?

 What really happened?